CipherTrace Analysis of Paymon, Iran’s Sanction Evading Crypto-Rial

 The launch of a “Crypto-Rial” was long rumored to be the result of a collaboration among Iran, China, Russia, Venezuela, and Turkey.
 In fact, U.S. Senator Ted Cruz on December 13, 2018, introduced legislation (the Blocking Iranian Illicit Finance Act) that was designed to sanction Iran’s upcoming sovereign cryptocurrency.
 The bill called for “an assessment of the state and non-state actors that are assisting the Government of Iran in creating a sovereign cryptocurrency.”

-By making use of A blockchain—the technology underlying bitcoin and other c...
+By making use of A blockchain is a shared digital ledger, or a continually up...
 More technology and cryptocurrencies to facilitate transactions, Iran would be joining other blockchain-based payment networks, which many believe could make the traditional SWIFT network obsolete.

 At the ChainPoint 18 conference on November 14, 2018, Iran signed a trilateral blockchain cooperation agreement with Russia and Armenia.
 Russian President Vladimir Putin later said that Russia is “actively working” with partners to establish financial systems that are entirely independent of SWIFT, without naming the partner countries.

 Central Bank of Iran releases draft cryptocurrency regulations

 In parallel with the announcement of the immediate launch of a sovereign cryptocurrency, the Central Bank published on its official website late on January 28th, 2019 a “Version 0.0” of its regulatory framework for cryptocurrencies.
 Among other impacts, it would reverse a previous ban on cryptocurrencies, but still, impose restrictions on the use of global digital currencies in the Islamic Republic.